A2Zadeh/CMU-Crowd/tutorial.md

 </form>
 {% endblock %}
 ```
+Note that {{meal}} is going to be a randomly generated meal choice from bfast,lunch,dinner to give an exapmle of batch content

 ### Batch Creation
 Now that we have our job created, we have to launch a batch so workers can begin annotating.
 Go to the 'Create Batch' tab on the navigation bar.